ecemcam/Bank-Loans/README.md

 This project provides a data-driven approach to understanding bank loan performance and profitability.
 The combination of SQL and Power BI enables efficient financial analysis and decision-making.

+### It Includes:
+1- Bank Loan Data - csv File
+2- Terminologies used in the Data - Word File
+3- EDA - SQL File
+4- PowerBI Dashboard - pbix